 The applicable security measures are described in the Agreement and the Provider Security Requirements.

 The frequency of the transfer (e.g. whether the data is transferred on a one-off or continuous basis).

-Continuous basis depending on the use of the Services by Veritas pursuant to the Agreement.
+Continuous basis depending on the use of the Services by Veritas

 Nature of the processing